FREQUENTLY ASKED QUESTIONS

 and I will send you all of the information that you need!
 I promise to respond ASAP, and I look forward to chatting further!

 - Do you work with a second photographer?

 Sometimes yes, and sometimes no. Allow me to explain!
-I spent the last fourteen years shooting weddings as a solo photographer, and have since added an extraordinarily talented associate photographer to the studio.
+I spent the last fifteen years shooting weddings as a solo photographer, and have since added an extraordinarily talented associate photographer to the studio.
 She is a wonderful documentary shooter, and a great asset to the wedding day coverage when the day requires a second vantage point!
-Many days are able to be covered fully by myself and my assistant, and a second photographer is not necessary to complete the documentation of the day.
+Many days are able to be covered fully by myself and my assistant (who does shoot a bit throughout hte day as needed), and a second photographer is not necessary to complete the documentation of the day.
 Some days have many moving parts, a lot of guests, or other things that would benefit from a second photographer.
 For that reason, I have collections with and without the second photographer.
 You can choose one with, without, or choose to add one on later!